xzxzxc/pc_control_local/README.md

 >  Note that templates\buttons_base.html mus be encoded as UTF-8 without BOM, otherwise <!doctype> would be ignored

 ### TODO tasks:
-- create dispatcher.js
+- add typing ability
 - log fron errors in log.txt
-- add typing ability
 - add ability to open custom url in browser
 - add ability to setup chrome users count